retromcorg/ChatGuard/README.md

 ```

 > [!CAUTION]
-> 🔖 **v2.3.0**: If your server is not running Essentials v2.5.8 or newer, make sure to download and install it.
+> 🔖**v2.3.0**: If your server is not running **Essentials v2.5.8 or newer**, make sure to download and install it.
 Without it, the entire plugin will break, and in-game messages will fail to send properly.
+>
 You can find the download [here](#requirements) in the requirements heading.

 #### Strikes
 The default `strikes.yml` configuration file is initially empty.
 When a player joins for the first time after ChatGuard is installed on the server, they are added to the configuration with 0 strikes.
 From there, the plugin manages their strikes, incrementing them up to a maximum of 5 as necessary.
 Read note below on how that works.

 > [!NOTE]
-> 🔖 **v2.3.0**: Strike tiers will increment only when the filter is enabled, and a disallowed term or matching regex pattern is detected in a message.
+> 🔖**v2.3.0**: Strike tiers will increment only when the filter is enabled, and a disallowed term or matching regex pattern is detected in a message.
 Otherwise, all strike tiers will default to 0 unless manually modified in the configuration file or through the included command.